Khalid ibn al-Walid: Legacy

 Khalid is credited by the early sources for being the most effective commander of the conquests, including after his dismissal from the supreme command.
-He is considered "one of the tactical geniuses of the early Islamic period" by Donner.
-The historian Carole Hillenbrand calls him "the most famous of all Arab Muslim generals", and Humphreys describes him as "perhaps the most famous and brilliant Arab general of the Riddah wars and the early conquests".
-In Kennedy's assessment, Khalid was "a brilliant, ruthless military commander, but one with whom the more pious Muslims could never feel entirely comfortable".
-While recognizing his military achievements, the early Islamic sources present a mixed assessment of Khalid due to his early confrontation with Muhammad at Uhud, his reputation for brutal or disproportionate actions against Arab tribesmen during the Ridda wars and his military fame which disturbed the pious early converts.
+However, the same sources also present a mixed assessment of him due to his early confrontation with Muhammad at the Battle of Uhud, his reputation for brutal or disproportionate actions against Arab tribes during the Ridda wars, and the unease his military fame caused among pious early Muslims.